-Dan specialises in all aspects of employment law with a particular focus on international work and clients.
+Dan specialises in employment law and advises a range of companies and senior executives, partners and employees.
 He is known for commercial and responsive advice.
-He is recommended for his work in the leading legal directories, the Chambers UK Guide 2021 and The Legal 500 Guide.
+He is recommended for his work in the leading legal directories, the Chambers UK Guide 2021 and The Legal 500 Guide 2021.

 Dan's employer clients include companies, LLPs and partnerships in a range of sectors including financial services, media, tech, fashion and pharma.
 He regularly advises on enforcing post-termination restrictions, preventing employees from using confidential information, strategic employment law issues and reorganisations.

 His recent case-load for businesses/employers includes advising -

 - a number of financial services employers investigating misuse of confidential information and breaches restrictive covenants by departing employees, and taking steps including High Court action to protect their businesses from unlawful competition

 - a financial services firm in defending Employment Tribunal claims for unfair dismissal and discrimination brought by employees dismissed for gross misconduct